kan4k4/imagifier-python-image-editor/readme.md

 ### Built With

 * [Python3](https://www.python.org/) Python is an interpreted, high-level, general-purpose programming language.
 * [Pillow](https://pillow.readthedocs.io/en/stable/) Pillow is the friendly PIL fork by Alex Clark and Contributors.
-PIL is the Python Imaging Library by Fredrik Lundh and Contributors.
+PIL is the Python Imaging Library that adds support for opening, manipulating, and saving many different image file formats.
 * [TKinter](https://docs.python.org/3/library/tkinter.html) (“Tk interface”) is the standard Python interface to the Tk GUI toolkit.

 ### Screenshot